 …all over Croatia…

-Night of the Fortresses is an event that takes place at highly impressive heritage monuments in Croatia, Bosnia & Hercegovina and Montenegro on 10th May 2024.
+Night of the Fortresses is an event that takes place at highly impressive heritage monuments in Croatia, Bosnia & Hercegovina and Montenegro in early May.
 Locations in Croatia include Senj, Korcula, Slavonski Brod and Pazin.
-Come to explore the wonderful fortresses.
+Come to explore these wonderful fortresses.

 …in Split…